Orpheus Roye: Cleveland Browns

 Roye signed with the Cleveland Browns before the 2000 season.
 Orpheus was a mainstay for the Browns since 2000 with his reliable play and overall dependability.
 He underwent arthroscopic surgery on August 2, 2007.
 This is the same knee that caused his 2006 season to end early.
 He played for the Browns from 2000 to 2007.

-Second stint with Steelers
+Pittsburgh Steelers (second stint)

 On August 17, 2008, Roye was re-signed by the Steelers after being released by the Browns.
 Coach Mike Tomlin called Roye, "a veteran defensive lineman, a guy who knows how to play the game, a professional."
 He became an unrestricted free agent at the end of the 2008 season.